 - 3 pounds beef short ribs 8 to 10 ribs

 - 4 cups chicken broth

-- In a large heavy-bottomed pot over medium-high heat drizzle a couple tablespoons of vegetable oil.
-Brown beef short ribs on all sides.
-Do not crowd the pan, you may need to brown the ribs in 2 or 3 different batches.
+- When the oil is hot, add the short ribs and brown on all sides.
+Do not crowd the pan; you may need to brown the ribs in 2 or 3 batches.

 - As the ribs finish browning, remove them from the pan and set aside.